orlikoski/CDQR/README.md

 ## What's New
 *  Supports Plaso 1.5.x!!
 *  "Login" Report that incorporates login information for Windows and Linux
+*  "Appcompat" Report that seperates the Appcompat results into a dedicated report
+*  Improved report format for appcompat, event log, file system, mft, prefetch, and scheduled tasks reports
+    *   Easier to read
+    *   More pivot points
+    *   Allows additional sorting options (looking at you Appcompat entry order)
 *  ElasticSearch output mode supported
 *  Supports .zip file source input detection and handling
 *  Python version works on Windows, Linux and Mac
 *  Improvements to support the [CCF-VM](https://github.com/rough007/CCF-VM) release
-*  NOTE: Ensure line endings are correct
+*  NOTE: Ensure line endings are correct for the OS it is running on

 ## Important Notes
 * Make sure account has permissions to create files and directories when running (when in doubt, run as administrator)